Fair Isle additions to the British and Scottish Lists

 30 Hudsonian Whimbrel Numenius hudsonicus 27th-31st May 1955

 This bird was found accompanying passage migrant Whimbrel on the close-cropped grassland below Malcolm's Head by Ken Williamson and Valerie Thom.
 According to the former (in his Fair Isle book), they "spent a good deal of time stalking it ... this involved a lot of wriggling and squirming over the damp and rocky ground (to say nothing of hide-and-seek behind dykes and plantacrubs)".
-At the time this form was regarded as the North American subspecies of the Whimbrel Numenius phaeopus and was not recognised as a full species by BOU until 2011.
+At the time of the sighting, this form was regarded as the North American race of the Whimbrel Numenius phaeopus.
+Since 2011, it has been recognised as a full species by BOU (except for a brief period in 2018-20 when it was again classified as a subspecies).
 A second island record came in autumn 2007.

 31 Thick-billed Warbler Acrocephalus aedon 6th October 1955